strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

   },
 ```

-There is a lot of things you can already do here.
+There are a lot of things you can already do here.
 You may want to customize the icon of your plugin in the menu link for example by updating the `admin/src/components/PluginIcon/index.js` file.
 Find another icon in the [Strapi Design System website](https://design-system-git-main-strapijs.vercel.app/?path=/story/design-system-components-theme--icons) and update it:

 ```js
 // admin/src/components/PluginIcon/index.js